osobhy/ecosystemsim/README.md

      I encourage over 500 steps!

 # Known issues:
-  a) Screen freezes and does not respond if all animals die and there are still steps to process.
+   - Screen freezes and does not respond if all animals die and there are still steps to process.